-There has been a lot of attention in social media recently, some of it misleading, about a ‘new law’ allowing people to break in to rescue a dog trapped in a hot car.
-Sarah Dunne, Associate and Head of the Criminal Law department at Hegarty Solicitors, clarifies:-
+There has been a lot of attention on social media recently, some of it misleading, about a ‘new law’ allowing people to break in to rescue a dog trapped in a hot car.
+Martin Newton, Solicitor in the Criminal Law department at Hegarty Solicitors, clarifies:

 “Ordinarily, if you were to break a car window without the owner’s permission you would be guilty of criminal damage.
 However, if you had a reasonable belief that a dog was suffering inside the car then you would be in a position to defend a criminal damage allegation on the basis that your actions were with a view to protecting the dog and potentially preventing the commission of the crime of causing unnecessary suffering to the dog.